BorzRobert/Fundamental_Algorithms_Tasks/README.md

  * Charts interpretation: As we have already expected we can see that in the average case the method of building a Max(Min) Heap by using the BottomUp approach is more efficienct than buildin a Max(Min) Heap by using the TopDown approach(The combined graph(comp+atr) increases faster for the TopDown method than for the BottomUp method).

+  # L03
+*The QSort algorithm presented below works as follows: We start with the whole array to be sorted and we try to find the pivot position(the final position of the pivot for this step) and the pivot value.
+In the following steps we will apply the same idea on the sub-arrays located on pivot's left and right side recursevly.
+ *Comparing QSort with HeapSort by generating the graphs we can observe that HeapSort's graph increases faster than QS's graph, so it is less efficient.
+ *I couldn't really compare QSort in the three cases(worst,best,average) because the computer couldn't handle such big input sizes for each case(but, analysing the obtained graphs we can cocnlude that there is a difference depending on the input format)

+  # L04

+  # L05

+  # L06

+  # L07

+  # L08

+  # L09

+  # L10

+  # L11